tapis-project/documentation/source/deployment/vault.rst

 Important security characteristics of the VM installation approach are:

-- No Vault tokens are ever stored on disk.
+- No Vault tokens are ever stored on the VM's disk.
-- No unseal keys are ever stored on disk.
+- No unseal keys are ever stored on VM's disk.

 *The reason not to store these secrets on the Vault machine is because even if the root user is compromised, Vault secrets are inaccessible unless Vault is unsealed and the attacker has a valid token.*